Sunday 27th August:

 Evening entertainment for the locals is a game of boules here.

 8/9/17: Weather fine, warm and no wind.

 9/9/17: Today started off a bit wet.
 This devèloped into heavier rain and Thunder storms with a bit of lightning thrown in.
 Decided to have a day in town.
 Note that quaint little French villages are not great places to walk through when the rain is more than a drizzle as pretty much all of the storm water goes into those narrow lane ways, the down pipes leak as do a lot of the spoutings (if they exist).
-Umbrella a necessity whilst we got away without gumboots.
+An umbrella a necessity whilst we got away without gumboots.
 The wet weather certainly put a downer on the restaurant and cafe trade.
 Nan and I planned for our activities tomorrow; being to visit some of the villages to our south – a sort of self guided tour based upon A Year In Provence.

 10/09/17: Market this morning.
 Hard to walk past all the delicious looking morsels, but we mostly did.
 Back to our apartment, quick pack up and to the car parked closeby a bit after 11:00 am.